EnithLinares/EnithLinares/README.md

 ## 🚀 About Me

-- 🔭 I'm currently pursuing my Diploma in Software Engineering with BrainStation.
+- 🔭 I'm a Full-Stack Software Developer, and previous BrainStation Teaching Assist for the Software Engineering program.
 - 📝 I write about community journalism and the ways we can make our cities vibrant spaces at local-voices.ca
 -